-Strings and memory management
+Strings and Memory Management

 GtkTextView and GtkTextBuffer have functions that have string parameters or return a string.
 The knowledge of strings and memory management is useful to understand how to use these functions.